 The Australian Outback Marathon will always be held on the last Saturday in July.
-The dates for the next couple of years are:
+The dates for the next few years are:

-Entries to the Australian Outback Marathon are only available as part of a Package and no “Entry Only” options are available.
+Entries to the Australian Outback Marathon are only available as part of a Package and there are no “Entry Only” options are available.